 Not interested?
 You’re completely normal

 The first thing to know is that there is nothing wrong with you if you want to avoid sex altogether in the weeks that follow having a baby.
-You have been through a LOT and adjusting to your new role as a parent can take it out of you.
+Physically, you have been through a LOT and adjusting to your new role as a parent can take it out of you.
 Not only have you just experienced the enormity of giving birth, but you’re also likely to be completely exhausted and coping with crazy fluctuating hormones to boot.
 Who can blame you if having sex is a little way down on your list of priorities?

 Evolution and libido – it’s a thing

 According to Susie Tuckwell, Sydney-based sex and relationship therapist, it’s completely natural for a woman to experience low libido after having a baby, and hormones are part of the reason.
 “There’s a tremendous hormonal change after birth, as well as during breastfeeding, which is a natural contraceptive as well as a natural suppressant of the sex drive,” says Susie.
 This lowered libido period has an evolutionary explanation: not feeling like sex means we’re less likely to fall pregnant again too soon, which allows for ample spacing between babies, explains Susie.

 Worry and stress can also interfere with women’s libido after birth – and if there’s any life event that could be described as stressful, it’s having a baby, especially if that baby has reflux, is difficult to settle or wakes often overnight.

 For men, stress can have the opposite effect.
 “Generally speaking, stress for men tends to be a libido raiser,” says Susie.
 Again, this goes back to evolution, where men were faced with the pressure of finding food and fighting off predators but still needed to be ready to ‘spread their seeds’.
 This wasn’t the case for women, as falling pregnant while under stress would not be considered optimal for survival.